National Institute of Justice

-The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the United States Department of Justice (DOJ).
+The National Institute of Justice (NIJ) is an affiliated institute of the Office of Justice Programs at the United States Department of Justice.

-NIJ, along with the Bureau of Justice Statistics (BJS), Bureau of Justice Assistance (BJA), Office of Juvenile Justice and Delinquency Prevention (OJJDP), Office for Victims of Crime (OVC), and other program offices, comprise the DOJ's Office of Justice Programs (OJP).
+The institute, along with the Bureau of Justice Statistics, the Bureau of Justice Assistance, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and other program offices, comprise the Office of Justice Programs at the United States Department of Justice.

 History

 The National Institute of Law Enforcement and Criminal Justice was established on October 21, 1968, under the Omnibus Crime Control and Safe Streets Act of 1968, as a component of the Law Enforcement Assistance Administration (LEAA).
-In 1978, it was renamed as the National Institute of Justice.
-Some functions of the LEAA were absorbed by NIJ on December 27, 1979, with passage of the Justice System Improvement Act of 1979.
-The act, which amended the Omnibus Crime Control and Safe Streets Act of 1968, also led to creation of the Bureau of Justice Statistics.
+In 1978, it was renamed the National Institute of Justice.
+Some functions of the LEAA were absorbed by NIJ on December 27, 1979, with the passage of the Justice System Improvement Act of 1979.
+The act, which amended the Omnibus Crime Control and Safe Streets Act of 1968, also led to the creation of the Bureau of Justice Statistics.
 In 1982, the LEAA was succeeded by the Office of Justice Assistance, Research, and Statistics (1982–1984) and then the Office of Justice Programs in 1984.

 NIJ was notable among U.S. governmental research organizations because it is headed by a political appointee of the president rather than by a scientist or a member of the civil service.
 The Presidential Appointment Efficiency and Streamlining Act of 2011 removed the need for Senate confirmation of the NIJ director.

-In 2010, the United States National Research Council released a report on reforming the NIJ, and identified issues with its independence, budget, and scientific mission.
-While it considered making the NIJ separate from its current department, Office of Justice Programs, it recommended retaining the NIJ within the OJP but giving it increased independence and authority through clear qualifications for its director, control over its budget, and a statutory advisory board.
-It also recommended that the NIJ: (1) a focus on research rather than forensic capacity building activities,(2) increase funding for programs for graduate researchers, (3) increase transparency, and (4) do periodic self-assessments.
+In 2010, the United States National Research Council released a report on reforming the NIJ and identified issues with its independence, budget, and scientific mission.
+While it considered making the NIJ separate from its current department, the Office of Justice Programs, it recommended retaining the NIJ within the OJP but giving it increased independence and authority through clear qualifications for its director, control over its budget, and a statutory advisory board.
+It also recommended that the NIJ: (1) focus on research rather than forensic capacity building activities, (2) increase funding for programs for graduate researchers, (3) increase transparency, and (4) do periodic self-assessments.

 The NIJ can be susceptible to political influence, as manifested, for instance, by its removal from its website of "a study showing that far-right attacks outpace all other types of terrorism and domestic violence extremism" during the Second presidency of Donald Trump.
-(That study remains available on the Internet Archive).
+(That study remains available on the Internet Archive.)